sjefvanleeuwen/showcase/README.md

 #### GraphQL Gateway

 The GraphQL gateway federates all services.
-The sticthing gateway can be opened in your web browser at: http://localhost:9999/graphql when debugging.
+The stitching gateway can be opened in your web browser at: http://localhost:9999/graphql when debugging.

-Next to federation it also stiches schema's such as mybasket, to join several graphs from several micro services (basket, product and inventory) into one query endpoint.
-At the time of this writing, the gaphql gateway is still tested to the native graphql query endpoints and will soon change to be served from the dapr endpoints.
+Next to federation it also stitches schemas such as `my basket`, to join several graphs from several micro services (basket, product and inventory) into one query endpoint.
+At the time of this writing, the graphql gateway is still tested to the native graphql query endpoints and will soon change to be served from the dapr endpoints.

 Here is the stitching example: